phensley/cldr-engine-website/docs/doc-design-bundles.md

 }
 ```

-Then we define a set of types that mirror the DSL structure / accessor object:
+Then we define a set of types that mirrors the structure of the accessor object.
+Note that, while it would be possible to generate some of these interfaces directly from the DSL, the types are currently hand-written.

 ```typescript
 export type FormatWidthType = 'short' | 'medium' | 'long' | 'full';